Mark E. Davitt, President

 Mark is a recipient of both the Scholar and Fellow degrees in Collection Business Management and has been conferred a Master Credit Executive by the Society of Certified Credit Executives.
 In 2013 Mark was the recipient of the Small Business Council of Rochester's Business Person of the Year Award.
 His Philanthropy includes financial literacy initiatives, the ACA Education Foundation, the American Diabetes Association and the Irish Children's Program of Rochester.
 He is a member of E-3 Rochester as he has served on the United Way Business Advisory Council of Rochester.

-Mark graduated from Hamilton College with a Bachelor of Arts degree.
+Mark graduated from Hamilton College with an AB degree.